-Funds from the Board of Benefactors, plus the Dementia Centre Resource Fund are specially set aside for works related to the operations of the Dementia Day-Care Centre of St. John Singapore as well as works related to the St. John Priory of Singapore.
+Funds from the Dementia Centre Operations Sustainability (previously known as Board of Benefactors), plus the Dementia Centre Resource Fund are specially set aside for works related to the operations of the Dementia Day-Care Centre of St. John Singapore as well as works related to the St. John Priory of Singapore.